seemir/bias/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 My final master thesis submitted for the degree of Master of Science in Bioinformatics and Applied Statistics at the Norwegian University of Life Sciences (NMBU).
-All the processes mentioned in the ML procedure in are developed using the _R_ statistical programming language (version 3.4.4 - _Someone to Lean On_) with RStudio as the integrated development environment (IDE), version 1.1.423.
+All the processes mentioned in the ML procedure in this thesis are developed using the _R_ statistical programming language (version 3.4.4 - _Someone to Lean On_) with RStudio as the integrated development environment (IDE), version 1.1.423.

 ## Abstract
 In this thesis, we attempt to investigate how well various clustering algorithms (hierarchical clustering, k-means and expectation–maximization) perform in producing phenotypically distinct clinical patient groups (i.e. phenomapping) with heart failure with preserved ejection fraction (HFpEF) and mid-range ejection fraction (HFmrEF).
 Furthermore, we evaluate the performance of various classification algorithms (k-nearest neighbours, logistic regression, naive Bayes, linear discriminant analysis, support vector machines and random forest) in predicting patient mortality and readmission.
 All the algorithms were applied on a data set consisting of 375 patients with symptomatic heart failure (HF) identified at a tertiary hospital in the United Kingdom.